 [HISTORY: Adopted by the Township Council of the Township of Washington as indicated in article histories.
 Amendments noted where applicable.]

 Pursuant to N.J.S.A.
 40A:21-7, all improvements as defined in N.J.S.A.
-40A:21-3n, to commercial or industrial structures of 2,500 square feet or more, being used as provided in § 229-2B below, shall be exempt from local real property taxes, on the improved portion only, for a period of five years, if, after proper timely application has been made, the governing body determines that the improvement meets the intent and criteria established by this article without compromising the equity of the tax structure.
+40A:213n, to commercial or industrial structures of 2,500 square feet or more, being used as provided in § 229-5B below, shall be exempt from local real property taxes, on the improved portion only, for a period of five years as provided herein if, after proper and timely application has been made, the governing body determines that the improvement meets the intent and criteria established by this article without compromising the equity of the tax structure.

 Applicants must apply for tax exemptions on improvements within 30 days of completion of construction of the improvement.

 All applications for five-year tax exemptions and abatements under this article shall be filed with the Clerk of the Township, who shall forward the application to the Township Tax Collector, who shall deem the application complete prior to forwarding to the governing body for consideration.
 A copy of the application shall also be forwarded by the Township Clerk to the County Tax Assessor.